 Ahead of this visit, your child will find out to which study group they have been allocated.
-Your child will have a blood sample taken.
+Your child will have a blood sample taken (and if your child has agreed to give saliva and nasal fluid samples, these will be taken).
 We will also enquire about any significant medical problems your child has experienced since their last visit.